PooriaT/GPX_helper/README.md

 If `-o/--output` is omitted, the script writes to `<input>.cropped.gpx` next to the original GPX file.

 ## Backend API (foundation)
-The backend now includes a FastAPI service that exposes endpoints for trimming GPX files by a known time window or by matching a video file.
+The backend includes a FastAPI service that trims GPX files by a known time window or by matching a video file.
 Start the API from the repository root:

 ```bash